Nizisi/rabbitmq_and_api_practice/README.md

 * The request is sent to an rpc_queue queue.
 * The RPC worker (aka: server) is waiting for requests on that queue.
 When a request appears, it does the job and sends a message with the result back to the Client, using the queue from the ReplyTo property.
 * The client waits for data on the callback queue.
 When a message appears, it checks the CorrelationId property.
 If it matches the value from the request it returns the response to the application.
+### side note:
+* If the RPC server is too slow, you can scale up by just running another one.
+* On the client side, the RPC requires sending and receiving only one message.
+No synchronous calls like QueueDeclare are required.
+As a result the RPC client needs only one network round trip for a single RPC request.
+## Publisher Confirms
+* a RabbitMQ extension to implement reliable publishing.
+When publisher confirms are enabled on a channel, messages the client publishes are confirmed asynchronously by the broker, meaning they have been taken care of on the server side.
+"""
+var channel = connection.CreateModel();
+channel.ConfirmSelect();
+"""
+* This method must be called on every channel that you expect to use publisher confirms.
+Confirms should be enabled just once, not for every message published.